ngoworldcommunity/NGOWorld/docs/FrontendSetup.md

 - We are currently using `ReactJS v18` along with `vite v3` as the frontend framework.
 - We using `CSS (Bootstrap v5)` for the styling.
+- We have also implemented `service workers` which might not run in the development environment but will be used in the production environment.
+Please clear your cache if you are facing any issues.
+- To test service workers in development environment, you can run `npm run build` and then `serve dist` to serve the production build locally.
+- Then you can navigate to `http://localhost:5000/` to see the production build running locally with service workers which can be found in `Application tab -> Service workers`  in the dev tools.
-- List of all the dependencies can be found in the `package.json` file.
+- List of all the other dependencies can be found in the `package.json` file.

 ## Coding standards 🔐